 Our thinking about animals has changed dramatically over the past century or so.
-Nowadays, we accord more kinds of animals ‘rights’, than ever.
+Nowadays, we accord more kinds of animals ‘rights’ than ever.
 Over the past forty years, the idea has emerged, seemingly from nowhere, that having an animal in the home is part of a healthy lifestyle.
 We view pets as the antidote to the stresses of modern urban living, as a palliative for the loneliness that comes with the demise of the extended family.

 We might look at pet keeping as no more than an evolutionary accident that’s never been selected out, because, while we may indulge in it when we have surplus resources at our disposal, we can abandon the practice whenever it becomes a problem.

-Until something of a plague occurs, (which is less likely in cats and dogs than say pigs, or chimps or even birds because we aren’t susceptible to the same pathogens) owning certain pets hasn’t really been a problem.
+Until something of a plague occurs, (which is less likely in cats and dogs than, say, pigs or chimps or even birds because we aren’t susceptible to the same pathogens) owning certain pets hasn’t really been a problem.
 Keeping rats, for example, just isn’t done in most countries.
 Without the Black Plague, would rats be more attractive?

-Bradshaw goes even further and suggests we have actively selected for pet ownership: “people who were naturally good at taking care of animals left more descendants than those who excelled at hunting them.”
+Bradshaw goes even further and suggests we have actively selected for pet ownership: “People who were naturally good at taking care of animals left more descendants than those who excelled at hunting them.”

-He tries: “Any health benefits that result from ownership of a dog we can plausibly ascribe to the relaxing effects of exposure to green spaces,” but that doesn’t’ explain why people who live in city apartments walk their dog to the nearest cement-surrounded tree, while remaining on their phone, only to return indoors, find this ownership worthwhile in the long run.
+He tries: “Any health benefits that result from ownership of a dog we can plausibly ascribe to the relaxing effects of exposure to green spaces.”
+But that doesn’t explain why people who live in city apartments and walk their dog to the nearest cement-surrounded tree while remaining on their phone, only to return indoors, find this ownership worthwhile in the long run.

 Fido’s personality does everything to make him wonderful, but will the children of that family—if there are any—also want a dog?
-Although evolution works in a cadence of millennia, not decades.
+Although, evolution works in a cadence of millennia, not decades.

 Whatever happens, it is and always will be human to have a deep bond with animals.
-As Douglas Adams wrote in Last Chance to See his journey to discover critically-endangered species like the Rwandan Mountain gorilla and New Zealand kakapo: “The world would be a poorer, darker, lonelier place without them.”
+As Douglas Adams wrote in Last Chance to See, his journey to discover critically endangered species like the Rwandan Mountain gorilla and New Zealand kakapo: “The world would be a poorer, darker, lonelier place without them.”